Aetopia/Minimum-Framerate-Halo-Infinite/README.md

 ## Downsides with having Minimum Framerate at 960.
 With having your minimum framerate at 960, Dynamic Resolution Scaling aka DRS tends to work more aggressively, but there are downsides to this.

-You might experience the game somewhat stuttering but that isn't case, its the game simply bumping/decreasing the render resolution at more aggressive rate instead of gently.
+1. You might experience the game somewhat stuttering but that isn't case, its the game simply bumping/decreasing the render resolution at more aggressive rate instead of gently.

+2. Mouse movement might appear stuttery/jittery but this is only visual and only occurs if your minimum framerate is set to `960`.

+    > Currently figuring out ways to either minimize or eliminate this issue.

 You can prevent both of these issues by settings the minimum framerate to something more reasonable i.e `240 FPS`.